Inversion-NL/Toon-Android/README.md

 ﻿## Toon-Android
 Toon Android app for rooted Toon devices.
-This app lets your control your rooted Toon device with Android phone.
+This app lets your control your rooted Toon device with your Android phone.

 ## Screenshots
 ![Alt text](/screenshots/screenshot1.png?raw=true "Screenshot 1")